How to Measure DORA Metrics?

 • Short lead times in software development are crucial for success in today’s business environment.
 By delivering changes rapidly, organizations can seize new opportunities, stay ahead of competitors, and generate more revenue.

 • Short lead time metrics help organizations gather feedback and validate assumptions quickly, leading to informed decision-making and aligning software development with customer needs.
-Being customer-centric is critical for success in today’s competitive world, and feedback loops play a vital role in achieving this.

 • By reducing lead time, organizations gain agility and adaptability, allowing them to swiftly respond to market changes, embrace new technologies, and meet evolving business needs.
-Shorter lead times enable experimentation, learning, and continuous improvement, empowering organizations to stay competitive in dynamic environments.

 Mean Time to Recovery